deepset-ai/haystack/CONTRIBUTING.md

 ```

 Hatch will create a dedicated virtual environment, sync the required dependencies and run all the unit tests from the
 project.
-If you want to run a subset of the tests, or even one test in particular, `hatch` will accept all the
+If you want to run a subset of the tests or even one test in particular, `hatch` will accept all the
 options you would normally pass to `pytest`, for example:

 ```sh